This post may contain affiliate links. Please see my disclosure policy for details.

 Planes, trains, automobiles and the weather – you never know what your backpack will be subjected to.

-This backpack has strong, weatherproof material which helps to keep the bag in once piece, even if you bash it about!
+This backpack has strong, weatherproof material which helps to keep the bag in one piece, even if you bash it about!

 3. Lockable zips

-Perfect for safety, the Osprey Farpoint 40 backpack has lockable zips which means you can have piece of mind that someone isn’t going to rummage through your backpack.
+Perfect for safety, the Osprey Farpoint 40 backpack has lockable zips which means you can have peace of mind that someone isn’t going to rummage through your backpack.

 A lot of the time in cheaper hostels lockers aren’t available so it’s a comfort to know your bag is locked and your valuables are safe.